elastos/Elastos.Hive.Node/hive_node_api.md

 ```

 - Run a script to download a file
-NOTE: The download works a bit differently compared to other types of executable queries because you can either download something or get output as json but cannot do both.
-If you have set "output" to true for any of the "fileDownload" type in the list of executables, that will always take precedence so it'll ignore other "output" flags set on any other executable
+NOTE: The download works a bit differently compared to other types of executable queries because there are two steps to this executable.
+First, you run the script to get a transaction ID and then secondly, you call a second API endpoint to actually download the file related to that transaction ID
-You will also need to add an additional flag "--output"(if you're using curl) followed by the name you want to give the downloaded file
 ```json
 HTTP: POST
 URL: /api/v1/scripting/run_script